-Prior to joining the Population Health Institute, Julie worked in local public health for 21 years as a public health nurse, director of nursing, and a health officer.
+Prior to joining the Population Health Institute in 2009, Julie worked in local public health for 21 years as a public health nurse, director of nursing, and a health officer in Marathon County, Wisconsin.
 Julie has served on numerous community boards, including the Aspirus Wausau Hospital Board of Directors, the Wausau School District Board of Education, the Wausau Child Care Board of Directors, the Marathon County United Way’s Local Initiatives for Excellence (LIFE) committee, and the Wausau/Marathon County Chamber of Commerce Leadership Wausau program.

 Julie Willems Van Dijk